Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/docs/react/demo/index.md

 Then we have an HTML form which contains an input field.

 The purpose of this form is to allow a user to add new ingredients to the list.
-Note that we’re passing our `addIngredient` method to the form's `onSubmit` handler.
+Note that we’re passing our `addIngredient` method to the form’s `onSubmit` handler.

 This means that our `addIngredient` method gets invoked whenever our form is submitted.